ibm-js/deliteful/docs/list/List.md

 Items rendered by the list are standard javascript objects.
 The list delegates the rendering of its items to an _item renderer_ widget.

-The default item renderer implementation (`deliteful/list/ItemRenderer`) renders objects that defines any of the following properties:
+The default item renderer implementation (`deliteful/list/ItemRenderer`) renders objects that define any of the following properties:

 * `label`: the label of the item, displayed on the left (or on the right if direction is right to left)
 * `righttext`: a text to display on the right (or on the left if direction is right to left)